IBM/WxCloud/README.md

-# Creation and Upload of WmCloud Application
+# Creates and Uploads WmCloud Application

 This package shows how to automate the creation and upload of WmCloud application and services from a config